dj-wasabi/terraform-provider-bitbucket/docs/resources/repository_variable.md

 * `key` - (Required) The key of the key value pair
 * `value` - (Required) The value of the key
+* `owner` - (Required) The owner of this repository.
+Can be you or any team you have write access to.
 * `repository` - (Required) The repository ID you want to put this variable onto.
 * `secured` - (Optional) If you want to make this viewable in the UI.